rboukafri7/rboukafri7/README.md

-# Hello!
-My name is Redouan Boukafri
+# Hey, I am Redu! :grin:
 I am from Barcelona and I have studied *Mathematics* and *Physics*, and currently I am doing the *MSc in Statistics* at Imperial ^^.

 Outside of Statistics I have different hobbies: